 - Things will change

 - God will still be God.
-Even when America is gone
+Even if and when America is gone

 Your Candidate Cannot Save America